 - Comply with the law regarding data sharing

 - Carry out statistical analysis that allows us to target and plan the provision of services

 The categories of learner information that we collect, hold and share with the West Midland Combined Authority and the Education and Skills Funding Agency:

 - Personal information (name, unique learner number, date of birth, address)

-- Characteristics (where provided) such as ethnicity, residency status, employment status, sexuality, disability
+- Characteristics (where provided) such as ethnicity, residency status, employment status, disability

 - Achievement of qualifications and learning goals, destination information.

 The categories of learner information we collect and hold within Birmingham Adult Education Service: